Teacher Education Policy

 - Policy Analyses

 - Annual Policy Summit

 EPIC will operate within the overall mission and with the support of the David C. Anchin Center at the University of South Florida (USF).
-The Director of the Anchin Center will have executive and budgetary authority for EPIC and its operations.
-EPIC will have an independent advisory panel, appointed by the Director of the Anchin Center and the Dean of Education, to provide guidance on the activities of the Center.
+The Director of EPIC, Dr. Stacy Hahn, will have executive and budgetary authority for EPIC and its operations.
+EPIC encourages collaboration between a variety of disciplines to engage in policy conversations and recommendations with the goal of improving the education system at the local, state & national levels.